 - Welcoming New Members.We are pleased that we have 45 adult members who have joined Temple Shalom during or shortly before our physical closure—and many more kids as well.
 We are looking to organize creative ways to help integrate our newest members into our community and to help our new members self-organize gatherings among themselves.
 If you would like to help with that effort, please email Mike Rubin at email@example.com.
 As always, during these difficult times when so many long for connections and community, we hope that you continue to encourage friends and family to try us our through the Gift of Membership program.

 - Religious and Hebrew School.
 Our Educational Programs continue to offer robust virtual programming.
 In addition to our Religious School Program, we will continue to offer opportunities for families to connect and learn together both virtually and in their own homes as well as supplemental programs for our students to connect.
 If you are interested in helping to bring forward creative family programs, please email Rabbi Ira at IRosenberg@templeshalom.net.

 - Pastoral Care.
-While we are not doing in-person visits to hospitals, nursing homes, assisted living centers, rehabilitation units, or individual homes, our Clergy team is available by phone and video conference.
-Please continue to let us know how you are doing and how we can help.
+Our clergy continue to be available by phone and video conference to provide pastoral care.
+Let our clergy know how you are doing and how we can help.

-We know this is an incredibly difficult time.
+We know this is an incredibly difficult time in so many ways, especially as we enter the winter months.
 We encourage you to reach out to Temple members, clergy, staff, and lay leadership to share how you are feeling, or simply to check in.
-While we continue to practice social distancing in order to maximize the health of our entire community, we encourage everyone to participate in virtual gatherings which provide a powerful connection to our community.
-We look forward to learning, praying, and virtually gathering with you throughout the weeks to come.
+While we continue to practice physical distancing to maximize the health of our entire community, we encourage everyone to find ways to sustain the powerful connections to each other and to our community that define Temple Shalom.
+We look forward to learning, praying, and virtually gathering with you throughout the months to come.